How to Fix a Cracked Screen or Wet Smart Phone

 The second option is to bring the phone to one of the many places popping to fix the phone.
 This is the route I took with my daughter's iPod.
 The cost was about $70 to have a $120 iPod fixed, I saved $50 and there is peace in my house again.
-In the Chicago area are a couple places called iFixster, iFixit, or what we used, Illinois Cell Phone Repair.
+The Chicago area has a couple places called uBreakiFix, iFixit, or what we used, Illinois Cell Phone Repair.

 The third option, if you are brave, is to purchase a kit online and do the replacement yourself.
 The online kits from Amazon usually cost about $10 - $20.
-Utilize Youtube to find a video about replacing the screen as it is not as easy as it looks.
+Utilize YouTube to find a video about replacing the screen before you purchase the kit as it is not as easy as it looks.
 Check out the video below.

 Replacing a cracked glass yourself with a kit